 Talk about a multi-million dollar listing.
-With its $10.25 million price tag, this ultra-contemporary custom build just became Houston's most expensive home sale since May 2016, closed this week by Martha Turner Sotheby's International Realty agents Susan Boss and Stephen Warrell.
+With its $10.25 million price tag, this ultra-contemporary custom build by Frankel Building Group just became Houston's most expensive home sale since May 2016, closed this week by Martha Turner Sotheby's International Realty agents Susan Boss and Stephen Warrell.

 What does over $10 million look like?
 Specifically, eight bedrooms, eight full and five half baths, an accompanying two-story casita and fitness pavilion, and a 60,000-gallon pool and grotto connected to a resort-sized spa all on 3.5 acres.